Tips to Save Money on your Rental

-- Electric bills
+- Power bills

-- Phone service
+- Long Distance Phone Service

 - Parking Space

-Put the rental manager's contact info into your phone and wallet for quick access to answers throughout your stay.
+Put the rental manager's contact info into your phone and wallet for easy access to answers during your trip.

 During your Stay

 - Ask a local.
-Local people can often point you in the right direction.
+Locals can frequently point you in the right direction.